-Robin's new book, "If These Ovaries Could Talk: The Things We've Learned About Making An LGBTQ Family" was released to rave reviews.
+Robin's book, "If These Ovaries Could Talk: The Things We've Learned About Making An LGBTQ Family" was released to rave reviews.
 Check out Amy Schumer's endorsement HERE.

 Robin has written for the NY Times, Mother Mag, Huff Post, and Medium, and she is the author of the award-winning book “If These Ovaries Could Talk: The Things We’ve Learned About Making an LGBTQ Family” about which Amy Schumer said, “I f*cking love this book.”
 That book is an offshoot of a popular podcast that Robin co-hosted which garnered a million downloads with guests like Rosie O’Donnell, Michelle Buteau, and Judy Gold.
-Some of her television writing credits include three seasons on VH1’s Big Morning Buzz Live, the O Music Awards, VH1’s Divas and MTV’s Teen Mom Reunion Special, and her pilot, Age Against the Machine has just advanced to the second round of the Sundance Episodic Lab.
+Some of her television writing credits include three seasons on VH1’s Big Morning Buzz Live, the O Music Awards, VH1’s Divas and MTV’s Teen Mom Reunion Special, and her pilot, Age Against the Machine advanced to the second round of the Sundance Episodic Lab.

 In addition to performing and writing for TV, Robin is also an accomplished playwright.
 Her one-woman show In Search of Tulla Berman debuted to sold-out crowds in San Francisco and enjoyed subsequent runs in Winnipeg, Canada, the Pelican Theatre in New York City, and ended with a month-long run at the Ars Nova Theatre.
 A workshop of Robin’s play Love, Punky landed her a $5000 grant from MTV for continued work on the project.
 Love, Punky went on to have a reading at Ars Nova, and a run at the Midtown International Theatre Festival, which garnered rave reviews from Gothamist and NYTheatre.com.